-You'll also be perfectly placed to choose an academic minor to complement your education, especially in the humanities and social sciences, enhancing your ability to address the world's biggest problems.
+You'll also be perfectly placed to choose an academic minor to complement your education, especially in the humanities, social sciences and the arts, enhancing your ability to address the world's biggest problems.

-- You'll gain a broad understanding of modeling systems, rapid prototyping, computer-aided design, machine shop techniques, electrical circuits, and software programming languages.
+- You’ll gain an understanding of modeling systems, rapid prototyping, computer-aided design, machine shop techniques, electrical circuits, and software programming languages.

-- During your second year, you'll choose an area of concentration and learn the process of on-boarding into existing projects as you work with seniors one quarter and freshmen another.
+- During your second year, you’ll choose an area of specialization and learn the process of on-boarding into existing projects when you work with upperclassmen.

-- In your junior year, you'll participate in two 20-week practicums and delve into the design process in your concentration area.
-The third-year curriculum is structured to allow for an international project and/or cooperative work experiences.
+- In your junior year, you’ll participate in four professional work experiences without adding to the time it takes to graduate.
+The third-year curriculum is structured to allow for an international experience as well.

-- During your senior year, you'll complete your concentration and participate in a year-long, multidisciplinary capstone design experience.
+- During your senior year, you’ll complete your specialization and participate in a year-long, multidisciplinary capstone design experience.

 New concentrations may be added with the approval of the Curriculum Committee.